nbehzad/CLSL/data/README.md

 ## 3. output

 The target sentiment lexicons are generated in the <output> folder.
-For each target language 4 types of lexicons are generated based on methods used to conflate the polarities of the mapped synsets.
+For each target language 4 types of lexicons are generated based on the methods employed in conflating the polarities of the mapped synsets.